 Dr. Brandy is an Associate Professor of Nursing at Valparaiso University.
-She holds a PhD in Nursing Science from Loyola University, Chicago; as well as a Master’s Degree as a clinical nurse specialist in psychiatric/mental health nursing and a Post-Graduate Certificate as a family nurse practitioner from Valparaiso University.
+She holds a PhD in Nursing Science from Loyola University, Chicago, a master’s degree as a clinical nurse specialist in psychiatric/mental health nursing and a post-graduate Certificate as a family nurse practitioner from Valparaiso University.

 Dr. Brandy’s work has been published in the Journal of Psychosocial Nursing and Mental Health Services and Jacob’s Journal of Gerontology.
 She is a member of several professional nursing organizations including Sigma Theta Tau, American Academy of Nurse Practitioners, American Psychiatric Nurses Association, National Gerontological Nursing Association, and the Midwest Nursing Research Society.
 She has been invited to serve as a reviewer for the Journal of the American Psychiatric Nurses Association and the Journal of Psychosocial Nursing and Mental Health Services.
 Her research interests include spirituality and mental health.

 The powerful relationship between an individual’s physical wellbeing and his/her emotional wellbeing has been clearly described.
 Addressing both aspects of care should be a priority… read more

 Healthcare professionals working in all settings have the potential to encounter patients demonstrating aggressive behaviors.
 Due to a multitude of reasons which will be presented,… read more

 Schizophrenia is a chronic disease affecting nearly 1% of the United States population.
 Schizophrenia is considered the most disabling of the mental disorders, impacting all… read more

 Diabetes mellitus is a chronic, multisystem disease, with as muchas 9.3% of the United States population affected (ADA, 2018).
 Type 2 diabetes is the most… read more